onesite115/onenote/README.md

 STEP 5: you can use `mvn clean package compiler:testCompile surefire:test` .
 ```

+## Note - An option `<useSystemClassLoader>false</useSystemClassLoader>` under surefire plugin in POM can be removed.
+But the surefire loading issue "maven-surefire-forked-vm-terminated-issue-in-windows" with openJDK8 is not fixed, yet.

 ## Output Report:

 Please navigate to `target` folder in project location and open `cucumber-html-reports` folder and open `overview-features` html file.